Matt Murray (ice hockey, born 1994)

-Matthew Murray (born May 25, 1994) is a Canadian professional ice hockey goaltender for the Seattle Kraken of the National Hockey League (NHL).
+Matthew Murray (born May 25, 1994) is a Canadian professional ice hockey player who is a goaltender and an unrestricted free agent.
 Murray was selected by the Pittsburgh Penguins in the third round (83rd overall) of the 2012 NHL entry draft.
 In 2016, Murray won his first Stanley Cup championship as the starting goaltender for the Penguins during the playoffs after having replaced then-starter Marc-André Fleury.
 Murray would split the net with Fleury during the 2017 Stanley Cup playoffs, winning the Stanley Cup again in 2017 and becoming the first goaltender to win back-to-back titles in his first two seasons in the NHL.
 He has also played for the Ottawa Senators and Toronto Maple Leafs.
 In recent years, his career has been plagued by injuries.

 Playing career

 Early career

 Murray was born and raised in Thunder Bay, Ontario and played his minor hockey with the Thunder Bay Minor Hockey Association.
 He spent his younger years playing AA before moving up to the Thunder Bay Kings AAA program.

 In his minor midget season (2009–10), Murray led his Kings to a 3–2–0 record at the OHL Cup.
 That season with the Kings, Murray appeared in 40 games with a 2.28 GAA and six shutouts.
 He was subsequently selected in the second round (35th overall) of the 2010 OHL Priority Selection by the Sault Ste.
 Marie Greyhounds.

 Murray played major junior hockey in the Ontario Hockey League with the Sault Ste.
 Marie Greyhounds.
 On September 4, 2013, Murray was signed to a three-year entry-level contract with the Pittsburgh Penguins.